AdoNunes/DiscordAlertsTrader/README.md

 **Current Discord servers being used**:
-- **EnhancedMarket** TradeProElite (profitable strategies about 10-8k month that's what EnhancedMarket makes [fully pays $49/week membership], uses software to send trade alerts with minimal delay even for scalps and uses my bot to track trade' alerted PnL and market price PnL, full transparency.
-Good for learning how to trade with live sessions): [invite link](https://whop.com/tradeproelite/?d2c=true&directPlanId=plan_Tsd3DPmZoN5nW&pass=prod_KtXKwzfXMW7ck&a=transverseblouse3c34))
+- **EnhancedMarket** TradeProElite (profitable strategies about 10-20k month that's what EnhancedMarket makes [fully pays $189/month membership], uses my software to send trade entry and exits alerts with minimal delay even for scalps and my bot to track trade' alerted PnL and market price PnL, full transparency.
+Good for learning how to trade with live sessions): [invite link](https://whop.com/tradeproelite/?d2c=true&directPlanId=plan_I8qtnuDILz6VE&pass=prod_KtXKwzfXMW7ck&a=transverseblouse3c34))
 - **Prosperity Trades** Vader the analyst uses my alerter bot that reads filled orders in webull and sends a discord alert, it also uses my tracking bot to register alerted and market PnL [invite link](https://whop.com/checkout/plan_hVOeBlJUWJRpP?d2c=true&a=transverseblouse3c34)
 - **Supreme alerts** Server with +30 analysts, your site for getting all the alerts you need [$69 month].
 Use this [referral link](https://upgrade.chat/tradingalerts/p/dalertstrader) + add lifetime 10% off discount coupon: DAlertsTrader